shayan6/weather-app/README.md

 - **Delete Locations:**
   - Provides the ability to remove a location.

-## Deployment

-The Weather App is hosted on Netlify for convenient access.
-Explore the live demo [here](#insert-live-demo-link).

 ## Important Note

 To run the app successfully, follow these steps: